danemacmillan/dotfiles/README.md

 #### `dotfiles/home`

 These are the files that contain all of the configurations for a new environment, from all variety of tools and utilities.
+This is what I refer to as *canonical dotfiles*.

 The contents of this directory are what appears in a user's `${HOME}` directory.
 Note that there are very few files at the root.
 That means that the `${HOME}`